MikulasZelinka/book-for-ukraine/README.md

 I'm testing it using placeholder data.
 We can also reorder the languages and theoretically support any number of them.

-Whenever we have final assets, simply linking them should be enoug to have a functional web (audio)book :)
+Whenever we have final assets, simply linking them should be enough to have a functional web (audio)book :)

 ## License